minzsiure/minzsiure.github.io/index.md

  I graduated from MIT in May 2024 as a double major S.B. in Computer Science (AI + Decision Making) and Mathematics (courses 6-4 and 18), with a concentration in Economics.
 During my undergrad, I worked on grid and place cell modeling with <a href="https://fietelab.mit.edu/people/" target=_blank>Ila Fiete</a>.
 Before then, I worked with <a href="https://mcgovern.mit.edu/profile/tomaso-poggio/" target=_blank>Tomaso Poggio</a> and <a href="https://ekmillerlab.mit.edu/earl-miller/" target=_blank>Earl Miller</a> on studying interhemispheric transfer of working memory.
 Aside, I have explored ML research in Madry Lab at MIT CSAIL, and did R&D work at Meta, Microsoft AI, and IBM Research as an intern. <br>

 🧠💭 We organized a NeurIPS 2025 workshop, Data on the Brain & Mind.
-Contributions and other details of the workshop is avaliable <a href="https://data-brain-mind.github.io/" target=_blank>here</a>.
+Contributions and other details of the workshop are avaliable <a href="https://data-brain-mind.github.io/" target=_blank>here</a>.
 A recording of the workshop will be made avaliable <a href="https://neurips.cc/virtual/2025/loc/san-diego/workshop/109557" target=_blank>here</a>.

 ### Name & Pronunciation
 I publish under my official name <b>Yi Xie</b>, but I commonly go by <b>Eva</b>.
 I often display both names together as <b>Eva Yi Xie</b> (pronounced: <em>Yi-va Yi Shieh</em>), both of which were given to me at birth.